Dutch Justice: Accessible and Affordable

 Dutch court proceedings are practical, informal, effective and less voluminous -and therefore faster and significantly less expensive- than in common law or Anglo-American justice systems.
 No lengthy hearings, no costly ‘disclosure’/’discovery’ proceedings or ‘cross examinations’.
 The judge plays an active role.
 Parties are represented in court by their lawyer only and not by a solicitor as well as a barrister.

-The Dutch civil justice ranks no. 1 on the Rule of Law Index of the World Justice Project 2017/18.
+The Dutch Civil Justice ranks high in the Rule of Law Index of the World Justice Project 2021.

 Dutch court procedures are known for their practical approach, which contributes to resolving disputes efficiently.
 The judge plays an active role.